0063

 2023 AIA Honolulu Award of Excellence - Unbuilt

-112th ACSA Annual Meeting: Disrupters on the Edge, “Society+Community: Practices of Decolonization,” Session Presentation, moderated by David T. Fortin, Vancouver, Canada, March 15, 2024.
+Presented at the 112th ACSA Annual Meeting: Disrupters on the Edge, “Society+Community: Practices of Decolonization,” Vancouver, Canada, March 15, 2024.

 Planned as a “campus-within-a-campus”, the multi-phase project began with a master planning effort and features three new buildings integrated into a topography shaped by lava flows.
 The site is organized around a series of physical alignments, responding to the nine cultural pathways of Nā Honua Mauli Ola, developed by members of the Hawaiʻi ʻImiloa Institute.